deidric/telemed/README.md

 # Here2SeeU: Telemed for the blind

-Thesis project of three (3) BSIT student with the help of Mr Jagadish Nallapa.
+Thesis project of three (3) BSIT students with the help of Mr Jagadish Nallapa.
 Huge thanks to him and the team! :)

 Developed a telemedicine application with an appointment system that implements the needs of visually impaired people and to design the telemedicine application to be easy to use for visually impaired